 - District-level applicants seeking to implement SEL initiatives district-wide and/or across multiple schools within one district (including a charter network).

-Grant awards for educator-led projects will be a maximum of $7,000 each.
+Grant awards for educator-led projects will be a maximum of $7,500 each.
 District-level grant awards will be a maximum of $25,000 each.
-We will also award a small, select number of two-year grants.
+We will also award a select number of two-year grants.
 Find more details in the RFP document below.

-Key changes to the SEL in Action Awards program from previous rounds of the SEL Innovation Awards are summarized below:
+Key changes to the SEL in Action Awards program from previous rounds of the grant program are summarized below: